hyperledger/firefly-fir/text/0000-onchain-logic.md

    | `GET`    | `/namespaces/{ns}/contracts/interfaces/{id}/subscriptions/{id}` | Get a subscription    |
    | `DELETE` | `/namespaces/{ns}/contracts/interfaces/{id}/subscriptions/{id}` | Delete a subscription |

 1. Register a set of named API endpoints that allow a user to interact with a defined smart contract interface.
 This will also generate an OpenAPI document that describes how to use each endpoint.
-Optionally, the location information (contract address or channel/chaincode, etc.) of the contract can part of the API registration request, or it can be specified inline with each invoke/query request.
+Optionally, the location and ledger information (contract address or channel / chaincode, etc.) of the contract can part of the API registration request, or it can be specified inline with each invoke/query request.

    | Method   | Endpoint                                                    | Description                                                       |
    | -------- | ----------------------------------------------------------- | ----------------------------------------------------------------- |